Remove indexes and indexed data

 You can also disable an index in Splunk Web.
 To do this, navigate to Settings > Indexes and click Disable to the right of the index you want to disable.

-When data in an index reaches a specified age or when the index grows to a specified size, it rolls to the "frozen" state, at which point the indexer deletes it from the index.
-Just before deleting the data, the indexer can move it to an archive, depending on how you configure your retirement policy.
+When a bucket in an index reaches a specified age or when the index grows to a specified size, the bucket rolls to the "frozen" state, at which point the indexer removes it from the index.
+Just before removing the bucket, the indexer can save it to an archive, depending on how you configure your retirement policy.

 For more information, see Set a retirement and archiving policy.